Squeezing by Critical Speeding-up: Applications in Quantum Metrology: Adiabatic Critical Speeding-up

 where $|\Xi\rangle = \exp\{(\Xi/2)\hat a^{\dagger2} - (\Xi^*/2)\hat a^2\}|0\rangle$ with $\Xi = -\frac{1}{4}\log\{1-g/\omega\}$.
 Plugging in the condition from equation~\eqref{eq:propercondLMG} yields

 Now we are in the position to check whether this result predicts the correct amount of (anti) squeezing at the critical point.
-Numerical fit to the data from figure~\ref{fig:fig6} revealed $\Delta S_x = N^{0.6\overline{61}}/2$ at the critical point.
+Up to the leading order with $N$, $\Delta S_x = N^{2/3}/2$ at the critical point.
 For large $N$, the expression from equation~\eqref{eq:newLMGcond} becomes,